 Daisies are charming, friendly flowers, and the Shasta daisy is no exception.

-This perennial is easy to grow, and ideal as bedding plants, with attractive foliage that stays green year-round.
-Shasta daisies have a wildflower look and are a good choice for container gardens, cut flower plantings, and butterfly gardens.
+Ideal as bedding plants, with attractive foliage that stays green year-round, Shasta daisies have a wildflower look and are a good choice for container gardens, cut flower plantings, and butterfly gardens.